medhinibr/Binance-Trade-Bot/Readme.md

-# Binance Futures Trading Bot
+# Binance Trading Bot

-This is a command-line interface (CLI) based trading bot for the Binance USDT-M Futures testnet.
-It supports placing market and limit orders, with robust validation and structured logging.
+A fully automated cryptocurrency trading bot built using the Binance API, designed to execute trades programmatically based on defined strategies.
+This project provides a clean, modular structure with dedicated components for configuration, client handling, trading logic, and debugging, making it an ideal starting point for developing your own automated trading solutions.

 ## Features